karthikeyanmuthurangam/extensive-vision-ai-program/Session6/README.md

 3. Fixed kernel scaleup and down (1x1)
 4. Optimal Dropouts placements

-After training the CIFAR-10 network for 100 epochs using the modified network, achieved 86.19 Validation accuracy epoch with the following hyper parameters
+After training the CIFAR-10 network for 100 epochs using the modified network, achieved 86.19 Validation accuracy with the following hyper parameters

 |Hyperparameter Name| Hyperparameter Value|
 |-------------------|---------------------|